Callum Hudson-Odoi

 Callum James Hudson-Odoi (born 7 November 2000) is an English professional footballer who plays as a winger for club Nottingham Forest.

 During his time with Chelsea's academy, Hudson-Odoi was part of the squads which won the U18 Premier League in 2017 as well as back-to-back FA Youth Cup titles.
 His form at youth level was rewarded in January 2018 when he was handed his senior debut and he has since made over 110 appearances for the club.

 Hudson-Odoi also enjoyed considerable success at youth level for England, being part of the squad which ended as runners-up in the UEFA European Under-17 Championship and which won the FIFA U-17 World Cup in the same year.
 In March 2019, he became the youngest player to debut in a competitive match for England, doing so in UEFA Euro 2020 qualifier against the Czech Republic.

-Early life
+Early and personal life

 Callum James Hudson-Odoi was born on 7 November 2000 in Wandsworth, Greater London, where he was raised.
-He is the younger brother of non-League striker Bradley Hudson-Odoi and the second son of former Ghanaian midfielder Bismark Odoi.
-He has a younger brother.
+He is the second son of former Ghana international midfielder Bismark Odoi and younger brother of former Ghana youth international striker Bradley Hudson-Odoi He has a younger brother.
 Hudson-Odoi was educated at independent Whitgift School in Croydon.

+On 20 April 2026 Hudson-Odoi was fined for failing to tax his McLaren 675LT sports car.